-What should you do if you are being sexually harassed by your supervisor?
-Sexual Harassment Lawyer NYC-NJ-PA-FL
+What should you do if you are being sexually harassed by your supervisor or manager?

 Perhaps it began innocent enough.
 A request to meet after work, over drinks, to discuss a big project.
 Maybe your boss asked for your phone number to reach you in case of emergencies.
-Or perhaps something extreme happened — your supervisor exposed himself to you.
-In any event, supervisor sexual harassment is illegal and could be grounds for a sexual harassment lawsuit.
-An employer is vicariously liable for a hostile work environment created by a supervisor.
-At the very least, if you feel as though your boundaries have been violated, speak with a knowledgeable New York City Sexual Harassment Lawyer.
-When dealing with supervisor sexual harassment in New York, New Jersey or Pennsylvania an experienced sexual harassment attorney can explain your employee rights in full detail.
+Or perhaps something extreme happened — your supervisor or manager exposed himself to you.

 Types of supervisor sexual harassment

 Supervisor sexual harassment can range from physical touching to verbal abuse to sly off-color comments, sexual harassment comes in many forms.
 State and federal laws recognize two specific categories of harassment:

 Quid pro quo — a common form of supervisor sexual harassment is called “quid pro quo.”
 In Latin, this literally means “something for something.”
 This occurs when sexual harassment becomes a condition of your employment.
 If you are compliant with the harassment, you may be rewarded with a job benefit, such as a promotion or raise.
 If you refuse a sexual advance, you could be fired or demoted.
 (Sexual Bribery)

 Hostile work environment —generally, when harassment takes place over a period of time, it can create a “hostile work environment.”
 A job site becomes legally hostile when the conduct in question serves to intimidate you and interferes with your work performance.